 Chronic pericarditis is long-lasting, gradual inflammation of the pericardium, causing accumulation of fluid in the pericardial space or thickening of the pericardium.
 The chronic varieties of pericarditis are rare.
 Chronic pericarditis is usually preceded by acute pericarditis (although acute pericarditis is more common and usually self-limiting).

-There are two main types encompassed by this term:
+There are two main types of chronic pericarditis encompassed by this term:

 Effusive-constrictive pericarditis (persistence of symptoms and signs of constrictive pericarditis after removal of pericardial fluid) suggests a clinical continuum initiated by acute pericarditis and progressing through pericardial effusion, chronic effusive pericarditis, effusive-constrictive pericarditis to chronic constrictive pericarditis.